IAmJonoBo/Prometheus/docs/offline-packaging-status.md

   `rag`, `llm`, `governance`, `integrations`).
 Each run publishes the refreshed wheelhouse directory, a compressed `wheelhouse.tar.gz` bundle, manifests, and dependency reports so air-gapped mirrors can ingest the latest artefacts with minimal manual work.
-The job now wipes the runner workspace prior to checkout, enables pristine checkouts via `actions/checkout`’s `clean` flag and `lfs: true`, hydrates Git LFS pointers, verifies them with `scripts/ci/verify-lfs.sh`, and runs `git clean -fdx` so no stale or untracked files interfere with later fetches.
+The job now installs Git LFS tooling, wipes the runner workspace via a Python cleanup guard prior to checkout, enables pristine checkouts via `actions/checkout`’s `clean` flag and `lfs: true`, hydrates Git LFS pointers, verifies them with `scripts/ci/verify-lfs.sh`, and runs `git clean -fdx` so no stale or untracked files interfere with later fetches.
 - The workflow prunes older `offline-packaging-suite` artefacts through the GitHub Actions API using the job’s `GITHUB_TOKEN`, retaining only the most recent three runs.